MarkPearce/Reignmaker-lite/Events.md

 # Kingdom Events
-_Adapted from Pathfinder 2E Kingmaker Campaign_

-This document contains all kingdom events adapted for the simplified Reignmaker rules system.
-Events are organized alphabetically for easy reference.
+## What Are Events?

+Events are random occurrences that may happen to your kingdom during a turn.
+They represent opportunities, challenges, and surprises that require your leaders' attention and decision-making.

+The probability of an event occurring increases each turn without one, resetting after an event happens.

+**Event Types:**

+- **Beneficial** - Positive opportunities (Archaeological Find, Food Surplus, Immigration)
+- **Dangerous** - Threats and challenges (Bandit Activity, Plague, Monster Attack)

+**Event Duration:**

+- **Immediate** - Resolved in a single turn or become ongoing modifiers
+- **Continuous** - Persist across multiple turns until successfully resolved

+**Key Difference from Incidents:**

+- **Events** occur randomly and require a Kingdom Action to resolve (or can be ignored)
+- **Incidents** are triggered by high unrest and must be resolved immediately for free

 ## Event Resolution Rules

-**Important:** Kingdom events are different from unrest incidents:
-- **Events** require a Kingdom Action to resolve (or can be ignored with consequences)
-- **Incidents** are triggered by unrest and must be resolved immediately for free

-When an event occurs in Phase 4, players may:
+When an event occurs in Phase 4 (Events), players may:

-1. **Resolve it**  by spending 1 Kingdom Action
+1. **Resolve it** by spending 1 Kingdom Action and making a skill check
-2. **Ignore it** and automatically suffer the Failure result, if dangerous the
+2. **Ignore it** and automatically suffer the Failure result
-3. **Pay costs** if the event offers alternative resolution
+3. **Pay costs** if the event offers an alternative resolution option

-Unresolved events become **Ongoing** and apply their Failure result each turn until resolved.
+**Unresolved Events:** Continuous events that are ignored or failed become **Ongoing** and apply their Failure result each turn until successfully resolved.
 See the Unresolved Kingdom Events section in Kingdom_Rules.md for complete details.

 ---